 Five steps we’ve identified in user research

-- Set up an account: employers want to see the balance of their levy, which means the apprenticeship service has to talk to HMRC.
+Employers want to see the balance of their levy, which means the apprenticeship service has to talk to HMRC.
 The only way we can do that securely is to ask employers to set up an account.
 Employers need to enter their Government Gateway credentials, which enables us to find their PAYE scheme details and check exactly how much levy has been paid into the relevant PAYE scheme at HMRC.

-- Set up a team: most levy payers are large organisations and they’ll need other people to be able to come in and use the system without having to register separately.
+Most levy payers are large organisations and they’ll need other people to be able to come in and use the system without having to register separately.
 This feature enables the account owner to invite in other users - for example, staff from HR or finance departments.
 We use the gov.uk notify service to send out email invites.

-- View an account statement: employers told us they want to see an account statement, similar to a bank statement, to understand how their levy is being spent.
+Employers told us they want to see an account statement, similar to a bank statement, to understand how their levy is being spent.
 Finance users may want to reconcile payments they’ve made to HMRC or apprenticeship managers may want to reconcile payments that have gone out in relation to individual apprentices.
 This needs to be a multi-purpose statement - showing top-ups, co-investment and the English percentage (for more details on these, see apprenticeship funding from May 2017).

-- Add PAYE scheme(s): we’ve learnt that account owners in organisations with complex payroll structures might want to pool all levy funds into a single digital account.
+We’ve learnt that account owners in organisations with complex payroll structures might want to pool all levy funds into a single digital account.
 This makes it easier for them to manage their apprenticeship programme across the organisation.

-- Add organisations: employers that have complex payroll structures, or are part of a connected company, tell us they want to know exactly which bit of their organisation is employing each apprentice.
+Employers that have complex payroll structures, or are part of a connected company, tell us they want to know exactly which bit of their organisation is employing each apprentice.
 All companies in a group can draw on the same funds, but they’ll need to be added to the account first (our definition of connected companies and charities is based on the definition in the Employment Allowance).